something for every age

 AWANA COMMANDER

 Carleen has been in the Fayetteville area many years.
-She has been actively involved in leading AWANA since 2007 and has been leading at The Village since 2019.
+She has been actively involved in leading Awana since 2007 and has been leading at The Village since 2019.
 Much of Carleen's childhood was spent in Africa.
 She is passionate about seeing children know the gospel of Jesus Christ.